author

 Training rowsAito (with priors)LightGBMLLM + RAG

-At 1,000 rows, the LLM actually leads — 16% vs Aito's 12.5%.
+At 1,000 rows, the LLM still leads: 16% vs Aito's 11%.
 This is worth pausing on.
 The LLM reads the employee list in the prompt, notices that an IT manager is a plausible processor for a laptop invoice, and reasons about the match.
-It is doing — through general intelligence — essentially what property priors do through statistical machinery: using candidate attributes to infer about unseen entities.
-The fact that both approaches converge on similar accuracy at small scale (16% vs 12.5%) independently validates the insight that candidate properties carry real predictive signal.
+Through general intelligence, it is doing essentially what property priors do through statistical machinery: using candidate attributes to infer about unseen entities.
+The fact that both approaches sit in the same ballpark at small scale independently validates the insight that candidate properties carry real predictive signal.

 But the LLM plateaus completely.
 From 1K to 10K, accuracy stays flat at 16%.
 At 100K, it actually drops to 13.5%.
 The RAG pipeline retrieves only 15 similar examples per prediction regardless of how much training data exists.
 More data in the training set does not help because the retrieval window stays fixed.

-Aito scales in the opposite direction: 12.5% → 25% → 57%.
+Aito scales in the opposite direction: 11% to 26% to 52.5%.
 The predictive database leverages the full distributional structure of the training data, not just a handful of retrieved examples.
 By 10K rows, Aito has overtaken the LLM.
-By 100K, the gap is 4x.
+By 100K, the gap is roughly 4x.

 The economics reinforce the point: